EngineeringLast Updated Aug 5, 20247 min read

 Apart from preventing issues in your environments, this also provides early feedback for your engineers.
 They can quickly mitigate any concerns while actively working on the code.
 This practice is called shift left: detect and mitigate issues as early as possible in the software development lifecycle.

-The second category, dynamic application security testing (DAST), scans the now-deployed infrastructure or application.
+The second category, [dynamic application security testing (DAST)], scans the now-deployed infrastructure or application.
 This second scanning layer identifies some similar vulnerabilities as the SAST scans as well as different vulnerabilities.
 You can run these scans on a staging environment - again, preventing issues from ever reaching your production environment - but you should also run these scans on your production environment.

 Implementing a combination of all these tests helps you achieve multiple layers of defense.
 Best of all, all these scans can be fully automated.
+You can learn more about SAST and DAST scans in SAST vs DAST: What they are and when to use them.

 Monitoring and auditing to keep pipelines secure